anayksha/scioly-ev/README.md

 # hehe sci oly ev for lambert

-### IMPORTANT
-make sure to find address of SSD1306 display before using this script

-### ok the rest of it

 Hello so this is gonna be kinda pain honestly 🥲👍

 Basically this ev will use cascading PID with an outer position loop and inner